 Located on the shores of the Ottawa River at Remic Rapids Park, the Rock Balance Sculptures provide a free participatory, exploratory art experience for the general public who can walk among the semi-abstract sculptures situated along the rock flats at river's edge.
 They are built in harmony with their spectacular natural setting and the site attracts Ottawa's citizens from many cultures, using it as a gathering place, drawn by its social and aesthetic presence and contemplative atmosphere.

->

-> The site is located on a well-used bike and pedestrian path along the Ottawa River.
-It includes a natural rock amphitheater overlooking the shoreline with spectacular sunsets seen across the river.
+The site is located on a well-used bike and pedestrian path along the Ottawa River.
+It includes a natural rock amphitheatre overlooking the shoreline with spectacular sunsets seen across the river.

->

-> Most of the sculptures echo human figures and their relationship to one another, while others resemble birds.
+Most of the sculptures echo human figures and their relationship to one another, while others resemble birds.
 They are built by hand, balanced and stabilized with small masonry shims, providing the public with a safe, artistic experience.
 The project's objectives are to promote environmental, aesthetic and social experiences in the natural landscape and enhance the 'green' beauty of the city for its citizens.

 Public programming includes free improvisational workshops in the Art of Rock Balance, and a section of the site is allocated specifically for the public's rock sculpture creations.